Laurie Hernandez: 2020

-In January 2020, Hernandez said that she was focusing on meets beginning in late May 2020: the U.S. Classic, USA National Championships, and the US Olympic Trials.
+In January 2020, Hernandez said that she was focusing on meets beginning in late May 2020: the U.S. Classic, U.S. Championships, and U.S. Olympic Trials.
 Hernandez did not attend the February national team training camp, despite being invited.
 As the February camp was a selection for spring international meets, Hernandez could not participate in competitions held in March and April 2020.
 According to team coordinator Tom Forster, Hernandez accepted an invitation to the April camp.
+However, this training camp and the competitions for the 2020 season were canceled due to the COVID-19 pandemic in the United States.

 On April 29, Hernandez's former coach Maggie Haney was suspended by USA Gymnastics for eight years due to abusive conduct.
 Hernandez testified against Haney at the USA Gymnastics hearing, and posted a message about her experiences on her social media without naming the coach.
 Haney publicly humiliated Hernandez for her weight, leading Hernandez to binge and purge.
 She also forced Hernandez to train and compete while injured.
-As of 2020, Hernandez still struggles with depression and disordered eating that began due to Haney's abuse.
-Within the gymnastics community, Haney's suspension was seen as progress for USA Gymnastics, and fans widely supported Hernandez online.
+In 2020, Hernandez said that she still struggled with depression and disordered eating that began due to Haney's abuse.
+Within the gymnastics community, Haney's suspension was seen as progress in the aftermath of the USA Gymnastics sex abuse scandal.

 2021

-In February, Hernandez made her return to elite gymnastics at the 2021 Winter Cup, competing in two events.
+In February, Hernandez returned to elite gymnastics competition at the 2021 Winter Cup, competing on two events.
 Despite competing a downgraded floor routine, Hernandez managed to hit a clean beam routine to finish fifth on the event behind Skye Blakely, Jordan Chiles, Sunisa Lee, and Konnor McClain.
-Hernandez was one of five gymnasts featured on the Peacock docuseries Golden: The Journey of USA's Elite Gymnasts.

-In June, Hernandez competed at the 2021 U.S. championships.
-She competed in beam and vault.
-Hernandez had to withdraw from the competition after hyperextending her left knee in balance beam warm-ups.
-Hernandez had her knee heavily wrapped.
+Then at the 2021 U.S. Classic, she competed on the vault and balance beam, but she fell off the balance beam.
+In June, Hernandez was scheduled to compete at the 2021 U.S. Championships.
+However, she had to withdraw from the competition after hyperextending her left knee in balance beam warm-ups.
 She was not added to the national team, and she did not qualify to compete at the upcoming Olympic Trials.
+She later shared that she had a torn meniscus, a bone bruise, and a cyst.

 Hernandez participated in Simone Biles' Gold Over America Tour in the fall of 2021.
+She retired from competition in 2021.

 Television roles and media appearances

 Dancing with the Stars

 Hernandez was revealed as one of the celebrities competing on season 23 of Dancing with the Stars on August 30, 2016.
 She was partnered with professional dancer Valentin Chmerkovskiy.
-The couple won the Mirrorball Trophy on the episode that aired November 22, 2016.
-At 16, Hernandez is currently the show's youngest winner.
+The couple won the competition and the Mirrorball Trophy on the episode that aired November 22, 2016.
+At 16, Hernandez was the show's youngest winner.

-In November 2017, Hernandez returned to the 25th season in week eight, to participate in a trio jive with Victoria Arlen and her professional partner Valentin Chmerkovskiy.
+In November 2017, Hernandez returned to the 25th season in week eight, to participate in a trio jive with Victoria Arlen and Chmerkovskiy.